 Protective Insurance: 4Q Earnings Snapshot

-INDIANAPOLIS (AP) _ Protective Insurance Corporation-A (PTVCA) on Tuesday reported fourth-quarter net income of $3.8 million, after reporting a loss in the same period a year earlier.
+CARMEL, Ind.
+(AP) _ Protective Insurance Corporation-B (PTVCB) on Tuesday reported fourth-quarter net income of $3.8 million, after reporting a loss in the same period a year earlier.

-On a per-share basis, the Indianapolis-based company said it had profit of 26 cents.
-Earnings, adjusted for investment gains, came to 5 cents per share.
+On a per-share basis, the Carmel, Indiana-based company said it had net income of 26 cents.
+Earnings, adjusted for investment gains, were 5 cents per share.

 For the year, the company reported net income of $7.3 million, or 50 cents per share, swinging to a profit in the period.
 Revenue was reported as $495.6 million.

-Protective Insurance shares have dropped roughly 2% since the beginning of the year.
-In the final minutes of trading on Tuesday, shares hit $15.50, a drop of 30% in the last 12 months.
+Protective Insurance shares have decreased slightly more than 3% since the beginning of the year.
+The stock has declined 33% in the last 12 months.